monstermichl/ninja-bear/README.md

 ## Example
 Lets have a look at a simple example to see what *ninja-bear* can do for you.

 The example YAML file contains a property named *greeting* with the value "Hello World".
-Config files shall be generated for [TypeScript](https://pypi.org/project/ninja-bear-language-typescript/), [Python](https://pypi.org/project/ninja-bear-language-python/) and [C](https://pypi.org/project/ninja-bear-language-c/) (using the corresponding plugins).
+Constant-files shall be generated for [TypeScript](https://pypi.org/project/ninja-bear-language-typescript/), [Python](https://pypi.org/project/ninja-bear-language-python/) and [C](https://pypi.org/project/ninja-bear-language-c/) (using the corresponding plugins).
 In case of *C*, the value shall be changed to *"Hello Mars"* and the file shall be distributed to Git using the [ninja-bear-distributor-git](https://pypi.org/project/ninja-bear-distributor-git/) plugin.

 For detailed configuration information, please check [test-config.yaml](https://github.com/monstermichl/ninja-bear/blob/main/example/test-config.yaml).
 All possible values are described there.